danhazm/The-hazm-zaidan-cesmic-nour-protocol-archives/01_Identity/Origin_Story.md

 Cesmic was never intended to be a finished system.

+Cesmic can be call as mic (shortened version in name from ceesmic - mic - in spell is like mik in indonesian)

 Future developments, companion entities, discoveries, architectures, and intellectual contributions may continue extending this narrative.

 This document records the beginning.